Aliases for ASCL1 Gene

 GeneCards Summary for ASCL1 Gene

 ASCL1 (Achaete-Scute Family BHLH Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with ASCL1 include Central Hypoventilation Syndrome, Congenital and Differentiating Neuroblastoma.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Notch-mediated HES/HEY network.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Sudden Infant Death Syndrome (SIDS) Susceptibility Pathways.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is ASCL2.

 UniProtKB/Swiss-Prot for ASCL1 Gene

 Transcription factor that controls transcriptional expression of its target genes by binding to the E box (5-CANNTG-3).
 Plays a role at early stages of development of specific neural lineages in most regions of the CNS, and of several lineages in the PNS.
 Acts synergistically with FOXN4 to specify the identity of V2b neurons rather than V2a from bipotential p2 progenitors during spinal cord neurogenesis, probably through DLL4-NOTCH signaling activation.
 Essential for the generation of olfactory and autonomic neurons (By similarity).